No evidence for Trump's suggestion that masks are 'going out the back door' of New York hospitals

 He continued: “In terms of the suggestion that PPE equipment is not going to a correct place, I don’t know what that means, I don’t know what he’s trying to say.
 If he wants to make an accusation, let him make an accusation.
 But I don’t know what he’s trying to sayby inference.”

-While the Centers for Disease Control and Prevention instructs that PPE be used for a single patient interaction and then removed, the agency is already giving medical personnel guidelines and strategies on how to ration supplies, including the reuse of masks or even using bandanas as masks when there are none.
+While the Centers for Disease Control and Prevention instruct that protective equipment be used for a single patient interaction and then removed, the agency is already giving medical personnel guidelines and strategies on how to ration supplies, including reusing masks or even using bandanas when there are no masks.

-New York's public hospital network, NYC Health + Hospitals, has 11 hospitals in New York.
+New York's public hospital network, NYC Health + Hospitals, has 11 hospitals in the city.
 They are reusing masks when deemed appropriate by the health care worker, a hospital official said.

 “Because of the national picture, we have taken serious measures to conserve what we do have,” Deputy Press Secretary Stephanie M. Guzmán told NBC News in a statement Monday.
 “However, every health care worker in our system who needs PPE is able to receive what they need.”